coderaiser/putout/README.md

 ```

 It is disabled by default, because **ESLint** always runs after 🐊**Putout** transformations, so there is no need to traverse tree again.

-This `API` doesn't suppose to came in 🌴 Public Space, anyways it is already used in [`eslint-plugin-putout`](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout) to [test plugins](https://github.com/coderaiser/putout/blob/master/packages/eslint-plugin-putout/test/test-lint.mjs#L24-L28), so why not :)?
-Anyways it's signature didn't changed from the beginning.

 ## ☄️ Integration with Babel